C$ 108 Find Cheap Flights from Vancouver to California

 The average price of all round-trip flights from Vancouver Intl Airport to California clicked on KAYAK for each day over the last 12 months.

-When flying from Vancouver to California, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
-For your return to Vancouver, you’ll find the best rates on Sundays and the most expensive ones on Tuesdays.
+When flying from Vancouver to California, you should consider leaving on a Thursday and avoid Tuesdays if you are looking for the best rates.
+For your return to Vancouver, you’ll find the best rates on Thursdays and the most expensive ones on Mondays.

 How far in advance should I book a flight from Vancouver Intl Airport to California?